Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 Okay.

-Reached out to this woman to let them know, or to let her know some of the things that Grant had been saying weren't 100% true.
+Reached out to this woman to let them know or to let her know some of the things that Grant had been saying weren't 100% true.

-Um don't worry, guys, we're gonna read the super chats at the end of the show.
+We're going to read the super chats at the end of the show.

-I appreciate you guys donating every single chat will be read.
+Every single chat will be read.

-Um, at the moment, maybe I'll take a break in the middle and you guys are hilarious.
+Maybe I'll take a break in the middle and you guys are hilarious.

 But you guys are hilarious.

-And uh, guys, also do me a favor.
+And guys, also, do me a favor.

 If you guys could do me a huge favor and like the video, I would greatly appreciate it.